allenai/HyBayes/docs/MANUAL.md

 #### Model
-To indicate this model in the config file, it is enough to set the arguments "Variable_type" to "Metric" in the "[Model]" section of the config file.
+To indicate this model in the config file, it is enough to set the `Variable_type` argument to `Metric` in the `[Model]` section of the config file.

-By indicating this model, the observation of two groups are assumed to follow two separate T-student distributions with parameters $$(mu, sigma)$$, corresponding to each group, and a share parameter nu.
-Each mu parameter is the indicator of overall performance of corresponding group, whereas sigma is how dispersed the value of the groups are and nu indicates how close the given distribution is to a normal distribution.
-Thus the distribution of $$mu_1-mu_2$$ indicates how superior group one is over group two.
+By indicating this model, the observation of two groups are assumed to follow two separahte T-student distributions with parameters (`mu`, `sigma`, corresponding to each group) and a shared parameter `nu`:

+ - Each `mu` parameter is the indicator of overall performance of corresponding group.
+Thus the distribution of `mu_1-mu_2` indicates how superior group one is over group two.
+ - The parameter `sigma` shows the dispersionof the value of the groups.
+ - The parameter `nu` indicates how close the given distribution is to a normal distribution.

-For a discussion on this model, including justfication and examples of usage refer to (Chapter 16 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015).).
-It is worth noting the implementation in `pymc3` is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].
+For a discussion on this model, including justfication and examples of usage refer to (Chapter 16 of) the book "Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan" (Second Edition) by John Kruschke (2015).

 ***
 In a higher level, each mu is assumed to follow a wide normal distribution with identical parameters.
 Each sigma follows a wide uniform distribution and the shared parameter nu follows an exponential distribution.